 We believe that volatility in global equity markets will remain for a while, but with a declining tendency.
 On the basis of fundamentals, it would seem that global markets are now in more sustainable territory.
+Globally, we expect to see significantly lower returns on all asset classes than we have seen over the past 5 years and it should be quite difficult to achieve real returns over the next 2 to 5 years.

-In view of our expectation of declining inflation and interest rates, bonds should be a more attractive asset class on the basis of fundamentals.
+In view of our expectation of declining inflation and interest rates locally, bonds should be a more attractive asset class on the basis of fundamentals although current yields render bonds rather unattractive.
 Local industrial and commercial property should offer fair returns in times of higher inflation and an environment of negative real interest rates.
 We see no value in cash other than as short term protection against further market volatility.

-With the steep correction of equity markets, we believe the time has approached when one should selectively consider investment in equity again, specifically local manufacturing and exporters.
+With the steep correction of equity markets, we believe the time has approached when one should selectively consider investment in equity again, specifically, consumer goods and services, local manufacturing and exporters.
 Commodities should also start offering opportunities on a selective basis again.
 The focus should be on stock selection and dividend yield.